charuka-raja/charuka-raja/README.md

 # Hi, I'm Charuka 👋

-I'm currently pursuing an MSc in Business Analytics at Alliance Manchester Business School.
+I'm currently pursuing an MSc in Business Analytics & AI at Alliance Manchester Business School.

 As an Information Science & Engineering graduate, I've always enjoyed building software and solving technical problems.
 I started my career as a Graduate Software Engineer Trainee at Manhattan Associates, where I worked on enterprise warehouse management solutions.